-In response to the current trends in youth participation and development, the Initiative was created to:
+In response to the current trends in youth participation and development, the Youth DRG CSI:

-Over the course of the initiative, CEPPS identified four key cross-sectoral challenges, including:
+Over the course of phase 1 of the initiative, CEPPS identified four key cross-sectoral challenges, including:

 Recognizing these cross-sectoral challenges, CEPPS identified the following seven key recommendations to support the implementation of cross-sectoral youth programs.

-CEPPS will build upon these lessons and recommendations in Phase II of the initiative to develop resources and continue discussions that support youth-focused cross-sectoral programs.
+CEPPS has continued to build upon these lessons and recommendations in subsequent phases of the initiative to develop resources and continue discussions that support youth-focused cross-sectoral programs.